terrier-org/terrier-core/doc/basicComponents.md

 - batch-retrieval - this is the code of perform batch retrieval experiments
 - learning - this extends batch-retrieval with learning-to-rank capabilities
 - realtime - this provides incremental and updatable index data structures
+- rest-server - this provides a simple RESTful HTTP server that can serve results
+- rest-client - this allows a Manager to be created for an IndexRef that refers to a REST server URL
 - website-search - this provides additional web-based interfaces

 The components within these various modules interact.